univention/guardian/docs/guardian-manual/troubleshooting.rst

 First time installation and configuration
 =========================================

-Make sure that you complete all steps of the :ref:`configuration <configuration>` process.
+Make sure that you complete all steps of the :ref:`configuration <conf>` process.
 Services don't work properly if the configuration isn't complete.

 .. _trouble-management-ui: